majek/idea/site/2012-06-16-dissecting-ssl/main.md

 : This value is formed of 4 bytes representing time since epoch on client
     host and 28 random bytes.
 Exposing timer sources may allow [clock skew measurements](http://www.cl.cam.ac.uk/~sjm217/papers/usenix08clockskew.pdf)
-    and those may be used to identify hosts.
+    and those in theory may be used to identify hosts.

-    > Your browser broadcasts current time on SSL layer, without any
+    > Your browser sends current time on the SSL layer.

-    > JavaScript or even before HTTP.
+    Similarily, ServerHello sent by the server frame contains timestamp from the server.

 session_id
 : Instead of going through full SSL handshake, the client may decide